oviano/evershell/README.md

 Sessions continue running while disconnected.
 Reconnecting picks up right where you left off, even if the session produced output in the meantime.

+## Why not tmux + mosh?

+tmux and mosh are excellent tools, but combining them has trade-offs. tmux manages sessions and mosh handles latency, but scrollback requires workarounds — tmux's scrollback is its own buffer that doesn't integrate with your terminal's native scroll, so you lose natural gestures like trackpad flicking or pixel-smooth scrolling on mobile.

+evershell is a single binary built for this specific use case.
+The agent maintains scrollback on the server and streams it to the client as native content, so you get real scrollback with the scrolling behaviour your device expects.
+No configuration, no pairing two tools together, no scrollback hacks.

+The project was inspired by the need for easy long-running Claude Code sessions that just work — connect from your phone, check on progress, disconnect, reconnect later from your laptop, and everything is still there, in a modern, sleek UI.

 ## Install

 ```bash
 curl -fsSL https://raw.githubusercontent.com/oviano/evershell/main/install.sh | bash
 ```

-This downloads the latest release, installs the binary to `~/evershell/`, sets up a system service, and prints your authentication token.

-### Specific version
+This will:

+1. Download the latest release to `~/evershell/evershell-agent`
+2. Create and start a system service (launchd on macOS, systemd on Linux)
+3. Auto-generate TLS certificates and an authentication token
+4. Start listening on `0.0.0.0:8025`

+The token is printed at the end of the install.
+You'll need it to connect from the app.

+To install a specific version:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/oviano/evershell/main/install.sh | bash -s -- --version 0.9.0
 ```

-## What happens

-1. The binary is installed to `~/evershell/evershell-agent`
-2. A system service is created and started (launchd on macOS, systemd on Linux)
-3. TLS certificates and an authentication token are auto-generated
-4. The agent listens on `0.0.0.0:8025`

-The token is printed at the end of the install.
-You'll need it to connect from the app.

 ## Connecting from the app